 The recommendation is based on results from the following systematic review, additional information from the included studies, and expert input from review team members and the CPSTF.

-Cardiovascular disease is the leading cause of both men and women (CDC, 2017 ).
+Cardiovascular disease is the leading cause of death for both men and women (CDC, 2017 ).
 Every year direct and overall costs resulting from cardiovascular disease are estimated at $273 billion and $444 billion.
 Strategies to reduce high blood pressure, high cholesterol, and smoking can reduce the cardiovascular disease burden (CDC Million Hearts, 2011 ).

 For More Information: